Robert D. Webb: Second unit directing

 Webb returned to second unit directing with A Gathering of Eagles (1963) for Delbert Mann.
 He did Captain Newman, M.D.
 (1963) for David Miller then directed an episode of Temple Houston starring Hunter, before returning to second unit with The Agony and the Ecstasy (1965) and Assault on a Queen (1966).

 Later years

 Webb returned to directing with two films shot for Fox in South Africa, both remakes of old Fox films: The Jackals (1967) and The Cape Town Affair (1967).

 Webb lived the last 21 years of his life on Balboa Island.
 He was survived by his wife, Barbara (d 1996) who was a top editor at Fox.
-He was also survived by his son, three grandchildren and four great-grandchildren.
+He was also survived by his son, three grandchildren and four great-grandchildren. he died in 1990.